Airlines & Aviation

 The fruit bowl included watermelon, cantaloupe, papaya, jack fruit, and a lime wedge.
 I could have done without it.

 For our main course, there were three choices: beef, chicken, and seafood.

 I opted for the Beef Stroganoff.
 It was served with noodles, carrots, and string beans.
 It was only marginally better than the kind of in-flight meals served in Economy.
 The portions, however, were larger.

-I was disappointed that the three courses were served on the same tray.
+I was disappointed that the three courses in Emirates business class were served on the same tray.
 In Business Class, I would expect to be served course by course.